What is a Semantic Layer? The Data Foundation for Scalable Analytics and AI Across Organizations

 • “What is our customer churn rate?”

-However, without a structured data model, LLMs may misinterpret business terms or generate incorrect SQL queries.
+Without a structured data model providing this context, LLMs may misinterpret business terms or generate incorrect SQL queries.

 Investing at either end of the data pipeline, it is crucial to ensure that metrics don’t get lost along the way.
-We generally prefer to keep business data logic - data structure, data definitions and data marts - close to the business to maintain clarity and accuracy, while addressing performance and security concerns - data access, data governance - as far upstream as possible.
+I generally prefer to keep business data logic (data structure, data definitions and data marts) close to the business to maintain clarity and accuracy, while addressing performance and security concerns (data access, data governance) as far upstream as possible.

 Andrew Searson - CDO at Shearwater

-We do a lot of implementations where semantic modeling is handled by Looker and, it’s more modern cousin, Omni.
+At Shearwater, we work on many implementations where semantic modeling is handled by Looker and its more modern cousin, Omni.

-Here are some pros an cons of this approach:
+Here are some pros and cons of this approach:

 Advantages of BI-Integrated Semantic Layer